Are you an adviser? Go to Unbiased Pro

 Tax allowances are there to be used, so make sure you are aware of what is available based on your own personal circumstances.

-Maximise your pension contribution and consider any tax relief in terms of capital gains tax and ISAs.
+Maximise your pension contributions and consider any tax relief in terms of capital gains tax and individual savings accounts (ISAs).

 Better still, choose a knowledgeable accountant who will help make sure you optimise your personal tax allowance and prepare correctly for the following year’s accounting.